Creator-Turbo/Poem-Classification/README.md

 ---
 ## Demo
-This project classifies poems into different categories using deep learning.<br>
+This project classifies poems into different categories using machine learning.<br>
 **Link to Demo:** [Netflix-Recommendation-System](#)